KhronosGroup/glTF/specification/2.0/README.md

 #### material.normalTexture

 A tangent space normal map.
 The texture contains RGB components in linear space.
 Each texel represents the XYZ components of a normal vector in tangent space.
 Red [0 to 255] maps to X [-1 to 1].
 Green [0 to 255] maps to Y [-1 to 1].
 Blue [128 to 255] maps to Z [1/255 to 1].
 The normal vectors use OpenGL conventions where +X is right and +Y is up. +Z points toward the viewer.
-In GLSL, this vector would be unpacked like so: `vec3 normalVector = tex2D(normalMap, texCoord) * 2 - 1`.
+In GLSL, this vector would be unpacked like so: `vec3 normalVector = tex2D(<sampled normal map texture value>, texCoord) * 2 - 1`.
 Client implementations should normalize the normal vectors before using them in lighting equations.

 * **Type**: `object`
 * **Required**: No